open-guides/og-aws/README.md

 -	Don’t underestimate its power.
 It also has the advantage of being well-maintained — it covers a large proportion of all AWS services, and is up to date.
 -	In general, whenever you can, prefer the command line to the AWS Console for performing operations.
 -	🔹Even in absence of fancier tools, you can **write simple Bash scripts** that invoke *aws* with specific arguments, and check these into Git.
 This is a primitive but effective way to document operations you’ve performed.
 It improves automation, allows code review and sharing on a team, and gives others a starting point for future work.
 -	🔹For use that is primarily interactive, and not scripted, consider instead using the [**aws-shell**](https://github.com/awslabs/aws-shell) tool from AWS.
 It is easier to use, with auto-completion and a colorful UI, but still works on the command line.
-If you're using [SAWS](https://github.com/donnemartin/saws), a previous version of the program, [you should migrate to aws-shell](https://github.com/donnemartin/saws/issues/68#issuecomment-240067034).
+If you’re using [SAWS](https://github.com/donnemartin/saws), a previous version of the program, [you should migrate to aws-shell](https://github.com/donnemartin/saws/issues/68#issuecomment-240067034).

 ### APIs and SDKs